 Guest post by my friend and colleague Darcy Wiley.
+This post does not necessarily reflect the views of this website.

 Grief was like a snowdrift.
 I paid my respects at five funerals in six months, so my sluggishness was no surprise.
 Half my winter days, I lingered on the couch or hid under a blanket, pressed down by life’s excesses and tragedies.
 But in late winter, tired of being tired, I started a habit of walking and listening to Padraig O’Tuama reading other people’s poems on the Poetry Unbound podcast.
 These poems have been a tender parent sitting at the edge of the bed, nudging a sleepy part of myself to stretch awake and see the world again.